albertwujj/albertwujj.github.io/_posts/2019-05-17-Tweeting-towards-the-infinite-potential-of-humans.md

 ---
 layout: page
-title:  'Towards proving the infinite potential of humans'
+title:  'Tweeting towards the infinite potential of humans'
 permalink: /infinitepotential
 ---
 > "If people are open-minded creating a 'human singularity' should be pretty easy.
 We are connected individuals of 7.7 billion.
 We continuously improve, not incrementally like an AI singularity would imply.
 And we can improve exponentially." - a dreamer